×

 Key Takeaways

-• Neck crepitus involves popping or cracking sounds during neck movements, usually harmless but requiring attention if accompanied by pain or discomfort.
+• Neck crepitus refers to popping or cracking sounds during neck movement, usually harmless but sometimes linked to pain or arthritis.

-• Common causes of neck crepitus include gas bubbles in joints, movement of ligaments and tendons, and degenerative changes like osteoarthritis.
+• Common causes include gas bubbles in joints, movement of ligaments and tendons, and degenerative conditions like osteoarthritis.

 What Is Neck Crepitus?